 Sentosa is an entire island of attractions so the 4 listed here are just a fraction of what you’ll find there.
 There are 4D theaters, a butterfly sanctuary, action parks, watersport facilities, golf courses, beaches, and plenty of restaurants and hotels.
 Universal Studios Singapore is here as well.
 If you have kids, then you can easily spend an entire day (or two) here.

 You can save on the fees for all these activities by purchasing a Sentosa FUN Pass.
-For just SGD 44.90, the PLAY 3 pass gives you access to 3 out of 20 Sentosa attractions, including S.E.A.
+For just SGD 48, the PLAY 3 pass gives you access to 3 out of 20 Sentosa attractions, including S.E.A.
 Aquarium.
 You can also get a PLAY 5 pass for SGD 65 and a PLAY MAX pass (20 attractions) for SGD 115.
 You can follow this link for more information on the Sentosa FUN Pass.

 If for some reason you don’t want to get a Sentosa FUN Pass, then you can save on the cost by purchasing advanced tickets from Klook or Kkday.
 Please find below prices for 3 of the 4 attractions listed on this post.

 Sentosa Island, Singapore